learnque-guides/tut-bit-CSS-8-lesson-fe-introduction/src/css_units.md

 * em - relative to the font-size of the element (2em means 2 times the size of the current font)
 * rem - relative to font-size of the root element

-Dažnai yra naudojami relatyvus vienetai rem ir em.
+Dažnai yra naudojami relatyvus vienetai rem ir em (apie juos daugiau, sekančioje skaidrėje).

 *Both rem and em are relative units, px is not.
 Before considering rem, it’s important to understand the relationship between em, markup and inheritance.*